hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	to export the current spreadsheet into a file.

+* g(oto) CellAddr

+	Center the screen to the specified celladdress.

 The user can enter the command and its arguments and then press enter key to trigger the command.
 The user can use backspace to delete the chars to correct mistakes when entering the command and the arguments.